GEOS-DEV/GEOS/src/coreComponents/mesh/docs/Mesh.rst

 Supported Formats
 =================

-GEOSX provides features to run simulations on unstructured meshes.
+GEOS provides features to run simulations on unstructured meshes.
-It uses VTK_ to read the external meshes and its API to write it into the GEOSX mesh data structure.
+It uses VTK_ to read the external meshes and its API to write it into the GEOS mesh data structure.

 The supported mesh elements for volume elements consist of the following: